skcochrane/odin-recipes/README.md

 # odin-recipes

 Project: Recipes

 The Odin Project

-The website will consist of a main index page which will have links to a few recipes.
+Objective: Create a main index page with links to three additional recipe pages using HTML and CSS.